petarGitNik/sys-admin-docs/docs/initial-server-setup/fail2ban.md

 ## How do I configure it on Ubuntu?

-If it's the fresh server installation start with:
+If it's a fresh server installation start with:

 ```bash
 sudo apt-get update